danwinship/sidedoor/README.md

    `--workers-only`, it will only deploy the changes to the worker nodes, not the masters.)
-Once the rpm-ostree changes are staged on every node, it will write out a dummy MachineConfig object to force the nodes to reboot into the updated ostree image, and wait for the nodes to reboot.
+Once the rpm-ostree changes are staged on every node, it will write out a dummy MachineConfig object to force MCO to drain and reboot the nodes one by one, to get them running the updated ostree image.
+The script will wait for the nodes to reboot.
+   If updating both workers and masters it will do all of the workers first, and then the masters (because this requires two separate MachineConfigs).

 2. To uninstall the overrides later, they can use `./override.sh uninstall`.
 For now, they have to pass the same arguments when